BuriBuri10/beyond_chats/README.md

 3. LLM Analysis: The texts are analyzed via a language model using a crafted persona-extraction prompt.
 4. Formatting: The resulting traits are converted into a human-readable persona.
 5. Output: A .txt file is saved, and the persona is returned via API.
+6. & the graph structure of the LangGraph architecture gets saved in the root directory.

 ## API Usage